top of page

 William Blake’s The Lamb from Songs of Innocence and of Experience offers a gentle yet profound exploration of creation, innocence, and divine identity.
-In this post, we’ll walk through the poem step by step—from a first, joyful reading to a deeper conversation with its verses and finally a comprehensive literary analysis designed to spark classroom discussion.
+In this post, we’ll walk through the poem step by step—from a first, joyful reading to a deeper conversation with its verses.
+Finally, we conclude with a comprehensive literary analysis designed to spark classroom discussion.

 Little Lamb who made thee